What Is UTM_Campaign and How It Powers GA4 Marketing Reports

 2. Why do you need this snippet of code?

-UTM_Campaign is very important because its code is used by Google Analytics to group all your trackable Marketing links in reporting buckets called Custom Campaigns (in Universal Google Analytics) under the Acquisition section of your reports or Campaigns (In GA 4) in the “All Channels” component of Google Analytics 4.
+UTM_Campaign is essential.
+In fact, its code is used by Google Analytics to group all your trackable Marketing links in reporting buckets called Custom Campaigns (in Universal Google Analytics) under the Acquisition section of your reports or Campaigns (In GA 4) in the “All Channels” component of Google Analytics 4.

 • It is a required value when you tag your marketing link and you cannot create a trackable link without it.

-5. Are you creating utm_campaign in Google Analytics?
+5. Are you creating the UTM_Campaign Tag in Google Analytics?

 While your analytics platform is created with utm codes in mind and can read them to group your incoming traffic in meaningful buckets, it only reads data, it does not create it.
 So, you have to create your utm_campaign and other tracking snippets either: